Now, this is the million-dollar question.

 Even on pretty small areas, a sprayer is a much faster way to apply paint than a roller and, therefore, a better method of paint application.
 Some would argue that this is not the case; they say that they could roll the work faster after masking and setting up the sprayer.
 We disagree and think that this thinking comes from the fact that decorators don’t like change, and they are convincing themselves that rolling is better.

-We have done many real-life studies where we have rolled an area and then masked and sprayed an area, and spraying is almost always faster.
+We have done many real-life studies where we have rolled an area and then masked and spray painted an area, and spraying is almost always faster.
 It is only really tiny areas where the roller gets the advantage.
 On massive areas, over 1000m2, then a roller has no chance of competing on speed.
-Even on areas around 100m2 (an average room), a sprayer is faster.
+Even on areas around 100m2 (an average room), a paint sprayer is faster.

 Round one: The sprayer wins!
 A sprayer is better than a roller when it comes to the speed of application.